 Speaker of the House Paul Ryan (R-WI) will not have his smooth exit from the Swamp as originally planned.
 Ryan has called on the House Ethics Committee to conduct its own review of the allegations against Collins and has removed him from the House Energy and Commerce Committee until the investigation is final.

 Collins’ fate will be decided by the courts, whether guilty or innocent, but the allegations have inflicted a black eye on the GOP heading into midterms.
 Collins knows the ropes in the Swamp and should’ve stepped down months ago, for the good of the Republican Party and this administration.
-Heading into midterms, this is yet another arrow the left will sling to sway the electorate.We value your comments!
-Please weigh in on our comment section below.
+Heading into midterms, this is yet another arrow the left will sling to sway the electorate.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com